 This is a summary of geophysical evidence for the Ø 1270 x 950 km Permian Triassic (PT)-Impact Crater which I have discovered and described in my hypothesis Part 1 to Part 6.
+See also Part 6c which supports my proof for the PT-Impact Event, and which indicates a "multiple-oblique impact" that also formed the Tarim-Basin, Pantanal Crater & the VLC

 A topographic map and a satellite image of the Arctic Ocean area, Alaska and Siberia provided the first indication for the PT-Impact Crater and -impact event.
-The similarities of structures visible on the topographic map to the structures calculated by a computer simulation of a shallow (oblique) impact with an impact angle of 5°, provide a strong indication for the existence of the Ø 1270 x 950 km PT-Impact Crater on the Arctic Ocean floor.
+A comparison of the structures visible on a topographic map with the structures calculated by a computer-simulation of a shallow (oblique) impact with an impact angle of 5°, provides strong evidence for the real existence of the Ø 1270 x 950 km PT-Impact Crater on the Arctic Ocean floor!
+A first probability assessment indicates a Probability >99.99997% for the PTI!
 Especially the elliptical deep sea basin in the Arctic Ocean, the bow-shaped Brooks Range in Alaska and the northern edge of the Central Siberian Plateau (Siberian Traps), which has the same bow-wave- structure as the calculated structure, are strong indicators that the PT-Impact Crater was caused by a shallow impact of an asteroid or comet.

 Further strong indication for the PT-Impact-Crater comes from a gravity anomaly map and from a magnetic anomaly map of the Arctic Ocean area and Alaska.
 The gravity anomaly map clearly shows sections of the elliptical crater-wall of the PT-Impact Crater (positive anomalies).
 The Brooks Range in Alaska, which originally was part of the elliptical crater structure, is also indicated by a positive anomaly on the map.
-But this former section of the elliptical crater-wall drifted away from the PT-Crater, caused by forces of the massive amounts of ejecta material that was ejected from the crater, which probably was in the range of 100.000.000 to 200.000.000 km^3 of ejecta material!
+But this former section of the elliptical crater-wall drifted away from the PT-Crater, caused by forces of the massive amounts of ejecta material that was ejected from the crater, which probably was in the range of 100.000.000 to 200.000.000 km3 of ejecta material!
 The majority of the crater floor is visible as a negative anomaly (blue) on the map.
 The magnetic anomaly map of the Arctic Ocean area shows a triangular-shaped positive anomaly (red), which originates from the crater center.
 This indicates ejecta that was coming from an iron-rich impactor.